finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

     SqlDesignApi apiInstance = new SqlDesignApi(defaultClient);
-    String body = Select abc from xyz; // String | SQL query to generate the writer design object from try {
+    String body = Select abc from xyz; // String | SQL query to generate the writer design object from Boolean mergeAdditionalMappingFields = false; // Boolean | Should `Sys.Field` be used to find additional potential fields to map from? (not always possible) try {
       String result = apiInstance.putSqlToWriterDesign(body)
+            .mergeAdditionalMappingFields(mergeAdditionalMappingFields)
             .execute();
       System.out.println(result);
     } catch (ApiException e) {